sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

 Listing version information
 ---------------------------
-You can list all available versions of a particular file including the version id, modification time and if it is the most current version or not in the following way
+You can list all available versions of a particular object including the version id, modification time and if it is the most current version or not in the following way

 .. image:: /Images/listing_versions3.png